-• Development that responds to the landscape values of the Caldera Rim and the topography of the area;
+- Development that responds to the landscape values of the Caldera Rim and the topography of the area; - Development that recognises, protects and provides for the expression of the cultural and archaeological values of the area;

-- Development that recognises, protects and provides for the expression of the cultural and archaeological values of the area; - Roads, walkways and cycleway connections throughout the area and connecting with adjoining sites; - Comprehensively designed low impact stormwater management integrated with development; - Enhancement of ecological values by including indigenous vegetation plantings; and - Excellent urban design outcomes including for solar access and passive surveillance of public spaces. - Development that is designed within nutrient management limits and demonstrates no net increase contributes to the reduction in nitrogen entering Lake Rotorua.
+- Roads, walkways and cycleway connections throughout the area and connecting with adjoining sites; - Comprehensively designed low impact stormwater management integrated with development; - Enhancement of ecological values by including indigenous vegetation plantings; and Excellent urban design outcomes including for solar access and passive surveillance of - Excellent urban design outcomes including for solar access and passive surveinance of public spaces. - Development that is designed within nutrient management limits and contributes to the reduction in nitrogen entering Lake Rotorua.